-The Inca Trail reopens in March after it’s annual February closure.
+The Inca Trail reopens in March after its annual February closure.
 However, after months of unrelenting rainfall, trails are still mucky and wet in March.
-The highlands region is still devoid of crowds, so during pockets of good weather, you can find peaceful hiking conditions.
+The highlands region is still devoid of crowds, so, during pockets of good weather, you can find peaceful hiking conditions.

-If you hike in Peru in March, prepare and pack for any weather condition.
+If you hike in Peru in March, prepare and pack for any weather conditions.
 The weather changes quickly and can swing from clear skies to rain showers.
 Temperatures fluctuate as the clouds shift in the sky, so bring extra layers.

 Weather in March

 Wet season conditions still exist in the highlands and jungle, with daytime temperatures averaging mid-60s.
-Travelers can expect up to 11 days of rain in March in the Andean highlands—slightly less than January and February.
+Travelers can expect up to 11 days of rain in March in the Andean highlands—slightly less than in January and February.